 The Leon Quartet joined forces with Lucia D’Avanzo-Lewis to give their own concert in the St Thomas More R. C. Church in West Malling, giving the premiere of Matthew’s single movement work for string quintet.
-The quartet also gave their own concert, “Festivals of Light”, at the Leicester Guildhall venue in the approach of Christmas 2016, which saw the premiere of Matthew’s two most recent works for string quartet: Song for the Lighting of the Chanukah Candles and Dance for the Festivals of Light.
+The quartet also gave their own concert, “Festivals of Light”, at the Leicester Guildhall venue in the approach of Christmas 2016, which saw the premiere of two of Matthew’s recent works for string quartet: Song for the Lighting of the Chanukah Candles and Dance for the Festivals of Light.

 Matthew wrote his orchestral work, Beverley Meadow, for a Young Composer Workshop with the City of Rochester Symphony Orchestra.
 With generous support from the RVW trust, the CRSO then gave the work its first public performance in February 2017, conducted by Peter Bassano.
 In a review by Peter, he states: “Matthew Brown’s Beverley Meadow is a work inspired by the English countryside.
 Matthew’s subtle orchestration and sensitive changes of texture are beguiling.”

 Matthew began a PhD in composition at RNCM in 2017, focusing on wind orchestra composition, with Adam Gorb and Paul Patterson as his supervisors, and Andy Harris as his director of studies.
 As well as writing Peganum Harmala for a large chamber ensemble, he has composed a Serenade for the Whittlesey Concert Band, which they performed in 2018.
 Since the first performance the same piece has been performed at Leeds and Bristol Universities.
 Matthew also created a version of Encomium for orchestra, which was performed at RNCM in autumn 2018 (almost ten years after the original wind orchestra version).